nemec/clipr.Converters/README.md

 ### IPAddressConverter

-This class uses the `System.Net.IPAddress.TryParse` method to turn a string into an IPAddress instance.
+This class uses the `System.Net.IPAddress.TryParse` method to turn a string into a `System.Net.IPAddress` instance.
 Both IPv4 and IPv6 addresses are supported.

 ### IPEndPointConverter

 This class is similar to the `IPAddressConverter` class, except it also supports a port.
+Inputs are converted to the `System.Net.IPEndPoint` class.
 For IPv4 addresses, the format is an IP and port separated by a colon (e.g. `192.168.1.1:8000`).
 Since IPv6 addresses contains colons themselves, you must surround the IPv6 address in brackets and append a colon plus the port at the end (e.g. `[1fbf:0:a88:85a3::ac1f]:8000`).